farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 - &lt;temporaryImaxA&gt; and &lt;temporaryImaxFactor&gt; : same definitions

 To define thresholds we also have to take &lt;direction&gt; tag into account.
-As mentionned in the model a network element has a direction – from/to node – then a threshold can be effective only for positive values of the flow for this direction for example, this is the definition of DIRECT.
+As mentioned in the model a network element has a direction – from/to node – then a threshold can be effective only for positive values of the flow for this direction for example, this is the definition of DIRECT.
 If the value is OPPOSITE the threshold will be effective only for negative values of the flow on this line.
 And eventually the value BOTH will make it effective for both negative and positive values.

-#### Additonnal values {#additional-values}
+#### Additional values {#additional-values}

-- A FRM value in specified for each CNEC, its value is in MW.
+- An FRM value in specified for each CNEC, its value is in MW.
 Then the effective threshold value for the optimiser will be the one of the threshold diminished by the FRM value.
 Several conversions might take place whether we want the threshold in A or in MW.
 - A critical branch can be either a CNEC (optimised) or a MNEC (monitored) or actually both of these.
 For those that are neither a CNEC nor a MNEC they will be ignored.
 - TSO origin for the critical branch is also specified.
 As tie-lines are usually defined in two parts in the CRAC there will always be only one TSO implied per CNEC.